camposer/cf/README.md

 - Replace InMemory Mongo for a Sharded Cluster or Replica Set
 - Replace InMemory Publish Subscribe Channel for a Backed MQ (e.g. ActiveMQ)
 - POM Hardening.
 Prevent memory leaks due to duplicated (different versions) dependencies
+- Replace InMemory TradeSummaryCache for a Memcached implementation